8/6/2024

 speaker

-Hi, this is Zach Schneider on for -Gett-Baird.
+Hi, this is Zach Schneider on for Shrenik at Baird.
 Thanks for taking the question.
 I just wanted to ask about upselling to existing customers and specifically how you plan on sustaining its momentum in the face of budget constraints and elongated sales cycles.
-If you could talk to any specific initiatives that are being implemented to enhance customer engagement and drive higher upsells, and additionally, how you're addressing customer concerns regarding pricing and ROI.
+If you could talk to any specific initiatives that are being implemented to enhance customer engagement and drive higher upsells, And additionally, how you're addressing customer concerns regarding pricing and ROI.
 Thanks.

 speaker

 Yeah, so absolutely.
-Look, we have what I think of as a very high ROI story.
-We solve a big problem for our, to say, relatively modest and reasonable incremental spending cost.
-And we think that that formulation has the impact of making it easier for customers to say yes, making it easier to actually secure existing renewals, because we're providing a lots of incremental value to customers for what's a relatively modest incremental price point.
+Look, we have what I think is a very high ROI story.
+We solve a big problem for, I would just say, relatively modest and reasonable incremental spending costs.
+And we think that that formulation has the impact of making it easier for customers to say yes, making it easier to actually secure existing renewals, because we're piloting lots of incremental value to customers for what's a relatively modest incremental price point.
 And so we're taking that out to all of our customers.
-The initial feedback has been good, but we're in the early stages of taking that strategy out to customers.
+Again, the initial feedback has been good, but we're in the early stages of taking that strategy out to customers.
 We're doing it across all of our sales teams.
 And I think we're set up well for success there.
 But again, we want to make it really, really compelling.
-And that's why we did not pick like others a purely monetization strategy, which is about the company.
+And that's why we did not pick, like others, a purely monetization strategy, which is about the company.
 We picked how do we solve the biggest possible customer problem at the most reasonable economics.
 And we think that's a strategy that's going to be attractive.

 speaker